-Social Prescribing: Being Active in Nature Transforming Health
+Social Prescribing: How Being Active in Nature is Transforming Health

-Active Devon’s Gareth Dix writes about the unlikely consortium of agreement between Lord Percy of Black Adder, AquaFolium, Active Devon and so many others, that real gold could actually be purest green.
+Gareth writes about the unlikely consortium of agreement between Lord Percy of Black Adder, Aquafolium, Active Devon and so many others, that real gold could actually be purest green.

 There’s a great scene in the BBC comedy Black Adder where Lord Percy (Tim McInnerny) tries to help Edmund Blackadder (Rowan Atkinson) by turning to alchemy and create gold as way out of worry and depression but ends up discovering… ‘purest green’.

 “I don’t’ want to be pedantic or anything Percy but the colour of gold is… gold.”

 “What you have discovered, if it has a name, is … green.” states Blackadder.

 Percy, undeterred, stands in joy and awe of the ‘purest green’.
 A life-giving discovery far outweighing his expectations.

 To Percy, real gold is green!

 So could the journey out of depression and towards a healthy active life involve a colour, a smell, a taste, a touch?